 The young Livingstone was born to religious parents in Scottland during the year of 1813.

 At the beginning of his life, Livingstone was far more ambitious than most, even at the young age of 10 years old.
-During this year of his life, Livingstone started working on a cotton mill in town while earning his education in the evenings.
+During this year of his life, Livingstone started working on a cotton mill in town while teaching himself every evening .
 He was a self-taught, determined youth.
 Which eventually led David to study medicine in 1836.

 During his childhood, David disliked Scripture and “religion”.
 But during his twentieth year, Livingstone wrote this regarding his personal conversion to Christ: